2025-2026 Kenya Mission: A Year of Service

 Returning home from that adventure, we worked overtime to get our application in to go on a mission for our church.
 In May, we spent a week on the beach in San Diego with my daughter and her family, then in June, we went on a weeklong Caribbean cruise with the same crew.

-Not long after returning home from our cruise, we received our call to serve for 1-year in Nairobi, Kenya.
-Deja vu!
 There were 5 months spent learning Swahili and making preparations to leave our homes and families.
 We sold my car, found someone to stay in and take care of the house, packed up a few closets and cupboards, to make room for said home caregiver, mostly prepared for our 2024 income tax returns, and, just to keep things exciting, I wrote a real estate contract for my daughter to purchase a house, so her family can have a permanent home again—something they have not had for almost 4 years.
-The home is scheduled to close on January 5th, but until then, I will continue to burn the midnight oil, dealing with a realtors, title agents and mortgage processors.
+The home is scheduled to close on January 20th, and until then, I will continue to burn the midnight oil every once in a while–dealing with a realtors, title agents and mortgage processors.

 The Saturday after Thanksgiving, I flew up to Provo, Utah to spend a couple of days with my sister and her husband, before my husband and I entered the Missionary Training Center (MTC) on Dec 1st.
 We spent almost 2 weeks learning the principles of teaching the Gospel of Jesus Christ as missionaries and the details of how to perform the jobs we will be doing in Kenya.
 Our instructors were young male and female returned missionaries who across the board were bright, competent and inspiring teachers.
 Very impressive indeed!
 Our class members were mostly retired folks, like us, who were slated to go everywhere from California, Ohio and Utah to the Philippines, Albania, Sierra Leone, Dubai, UAE, Ghana, and more exotic locations.

 On my middle weekend at the MTC, I took a last minute 24-hour trip home for to see my 70-year-old former brother-in-law, David Ellsworth, who had been being treated successfully for cancer, but had taken a sudden turn for the worse.
-It was going to be the last time I saw him alive.
-In a very tragic turn of events, he passed away as I was boarding my flight back to Prove.
-For those of you who know him, and he will be greatly missed by many, but especially his closest brother Jerry, my daughter Camille, and her 3 older children.
+It was the last time I saw him alive.
+In a very tragic turn of events, he passed away as I was boarding my flight back to Provo.
+For those of you who know him, and he will be greatly missed by many, but especially by his closest brother Jerry, my daughter Camille, and her 3 older children.